 The goal in treating skin cancer is to completely remove the cancerous area, which can be achieved through different surgical procedures which include:

 - Mohs surgery involves saving the optimal amount of healthy skin while removing the cancerous area completely.
 Performing this procedure requires a dermatologist with exceptional skills and specialized additional training in Mohs surgery, such as Dr. Herman.
 Because this method immediately verifies the complete removal of the cancerous tissue, Mohs surgery offers the highest success rate of all skin cancer treatments – up to 99%, according to the American College of Mohs Surgery.
-Learn more by reading [link pid="40"]Mohs Surgery FAQs[/link].
+Visit [link pid="40"]Mohs Surgery FAQs[/link] to learn more.

 - Curettage and electrodessication: This method may be appropriate for treating small basal cell and squamous cell skin cancers.
 It typically involves a scraping and cauterizing technique to destroy the cancerous cells.